mynameist04st3r/FullStackScript/README.md

 # How to setup this script for your Mac.

 This script assumes that you're using the zsh in your Terminal and that you have Homebrew, npm, VS Code, & Docker installed on your system.
 If these items are not yet installed, see "Install Necessary Apps" below.
-This script will attempt to update Homebrew and npm prior to building your project, as well as open VS Code and Docker, so if you don't have already have all of these programs installed it will give you errors.
+This script will attempt to update Homebrew and npm prior to building your project, as well as open VS Code and Docker, so if you don't already have all of these programs installed it will give you errors.

 ## How to make this work:

 1. Place the script in your home folder.
+- This is makes the assumption that when you open Terminal, that's where you are.
+That being said, if your Terminal opens elsewhere, or you like navigating to your projects folder first, put this script where you'll most likely be when you want to use it.
 2. Open the script in either TextEdit or VS Code.
 3. Change the path to the directory where you keep all of your projects on lines 11, 12, & 18.
 4. Save and quit.